How To Make a Will in Western Australia (2025 Guide) - Will Hero Guide

 When you make a Will in WA, consider naming a guardian to care for any minor children if you pass away.
 This guardian manages daily decisions about education, healthcare, and overall well-being.

 Though optional, many parents see it as essential to specify who cares for their kids.
 If you don’t name a guardian, a WA court appoints one—potentially clashing with your wishes.
 It’s also wise to choose a backup guardian if your first choice can’t serve.
-By clarifying this step, you ensure your children’s future remains under your guidance, even when you’re gone.
+Clarifying this step ensures your children’s future remains under your guidance, even when you’re gone.

 Will Hero interface showing guardian selection for minor children